ClickHouse/clickhouse-docs/docs/en/_snippets/_add_superset_detail.md

 <details><summary>Launch Apache Superset in Docker</summary>

 Superset provides [installing Superset locally using Docker Compose](https://superset.apache.org/docs/installation/installing-superset-using-docker-compose/) instructions.
 After checking out the Apache Superset repo from GitHub you can run the latest development code, or a specific tag.
-We recommend release 2.0.0 as it is the latest that we test against.
+We recommend release 2.0.0 as it is the latest release not marked as `pre-release`.

 There are a few tasks to be done before running `docker compose`: